Each League’s Big Disappointment Will Be … ?

 The Sooners have enough talent to win the Big 12 title again, but they’ve got to go to Ohio State early on, the Texas game in Dallas is always dangerous, and they have to hit to road to face Kansas State and Oklahoma State – likely the two other top Big 12 contenders – along with Baylor.

 What happens if Baker Mayfield gets hurt, or if there are any more issues?
+What if Lincoln Riley isn’t quite up to the gig?
 What happens if the offense doesn’t immediately reload in the backfield and the receiving corps?
 The schedule has too many sure wins to completely collapse, but 8-4 would be a disaster.

 Conference USA: Western Kentucky Hilltoppers